• Canadian Travel

 Orchard House

-The home has a fabulous tour and helps you get to know about the lives of the Alcotts.
-Louisa’s father wanted to create a utopia in nearby Harvard, which ultimately failed; Louisa’s youngest sister May was a very talented artist; and the the family grew their own food (they were vegetarians).
+The home has a fabulous tour that helps you learn about the Alcotts’ lives.
+Louisa’s father wanted to create a utopia in nearby Harvard, which ultimately failed.
+Louisa’s youngest sister May was a very talented artist, and the family grew their own food (they were vegetarians).

-After your tour you will be intrigued to learn about the other authors that shared the Alcott’s views and ideals.
+After your tour, you will be intrigued to learn about the other authors who shared Alcott’s views and ideals.

 Plan on an hour to an hour and a half.